lbryio/spec/index.md

 #### Distributed Hash Table

-_Distributed hash tables_ (or DHTs) are an effective way to build a decentralized content network.
+_Distributed hash tables_ (or DHTs) are an effective way to build a peer-to-peer content network.
 Our DHT implementation follows the [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) specification fairly closely, with some modifications.

 A distributed hash table is a key-value store that is spread over multiple nodes in a network.
 Nodes may join or leave the network anytime, with no central coordination necessary.
 Nodes communicate with each other using a peer-to-peer protocol to advertise what data they have and what they are best positioned to store.